nical/misc/tiling/notes.md

 In a nutshell:
  - The expensive parts of doing rasterizing paths are:
    - (A) the large amount of pixel memory that need to be written to (problem often referred to as "overdraw").
-   - (B) the math related to dealing with edges, and anti-aliasing.
+   - (B) the math related to dealing with edges and anti-aliasing.
    - (C) transfering large amounts of data to the GPU
  - Large paths (which are typically expensive to rasterize on the CPU) tend to have a lot of fully covered tiles that contain no edges when broken up into small tiles.
 Taking advantage of this is key to reducing the cost of (B).
  - More generally breaking large paths into many tiles with fewer edges per tiles takes a very complex problem and breaks it into much simpler ones.
 It is also key to making good use of the GPU's parrallel programming model.